Iamprashanth-1/hack/Readme.md

 Hi, Team This is Prashanth below are the sections describe the flow.

-I have Used These set of Tools
+I have Used These set of Tools:

  -> SQL (OLAP) : ClickHouse (Since ClickHouse Provides 30 Days Free Trail)